ta4j/ta4j-wiki/Forecast-Indicators.md

 For reusable state contracts and feature schemas, see [Forecast State Estimation](Forecast-State-Estimation.md).
 Applications upgrading from 0.23.0 should read [Migration and Version Compatibility](Migration-and-Version-Compatibility.md#forecast-api-correction-in-0231).

+For detailed analog and rolling calibration tuning, see [Forecast Projection Models](Forecast-Projection-Models.md).

 ## Quick Start: Exact Monte Carlo Prices

 ```java